okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ![Displays the recovery token setting](/img/SIW_Upgrade_Config_Change5.png)

 The recovery token is dynamic and is automatically passed into the initialization of the Widget.
-A value in the `recoveryToken` setting currently doesn't have any effect on Widget function, though, the setting will take effect in the future.
+A value in the `recoveryToken` setting currently doesn't have any effect on Widget function, though, the setting takes effect in the future.

 ### Okta dashboard or custom dashboard sign-in